sarahciston/codingcare/posts/guide.md

 [Back to top](#top)

-## 6. We stay gelatinous [flexible, spongy, fluid, adjustable]
+## 6. We stay gelatinous

+### Get influenced

+We let ourselves be flexible and fluid, spongy and influenced.
+Or at least, we try to start from that position, acknowledging this is hard.
+We all get excited or have preconceived ideas about how something "should" look or "should" work or "should" be.
+We have learned that we learn a lot more when we are patient with each other and let more information be revealed.
+[XXX]

+I include myself in this!
+Through conversations about what we're making and imagining, I try to model my own artistic research practice that prioritizes comfort with uncertainty and multiple approaches.
+I focus on dialog exchange rather than prescriptive lectures, and fully integrate critical and creative approaches, until it does not feel like 'teaching' but sharing and connecting.
+There are many structures designed to keep us from learning from each other in these ways, including our own resistance.
+But it is worthwhile if you are willing.

+### Adjust for what's needed

+What are the basics people need to get in the door and be comfortable there?
+Hold meetings at times people can show up.
+Are you including community members who have multiple jobs, at odd hours?
+Children they need to bring along?
+Consider how you can account for what your community needs (and what your potential community might need!).
+Feminist.AI, a collective in Los Angeles, provides a great model for this by scheduling their meetups during a mix of days, evenings, and weekends, and providing childcare — which had not been commonly available for tech events when they started [@FeministAI].
+If something like this sounds unatainable, think about how you might provide access through mutual aid partnerships, or how you can rotate duties among team members.

+Two of the simplest things you can do for any event are to provide details about the accessibility of the space you use and to ask participants what provisions they need.
+Offer details on your group or event pages about parking, seating, steps and ramps, toilets, translations, and any additional particulars of your space will help everyone know what to expect.
+Examples of access descriptions: [XXX][access statement P5, access rider].

+How else can you share responsibilities of organizing and supporting your gatherings?
+How else can you acknowledge and account for the many ways we [arrive/show up]?

 ### Acknowledge context together

 We acknowledge the many different contexts that bring us to the same space, different backgrounds and different baselines for how we operate and understand.
 While we each have our own "default" assumptions, we try to remember these are not common sense, they are situated.
-This means they carry with them
+This means that they carry with them a host of "situations" that shaped them.
+They come from somewhere and somewhen.

 It helps to acknowledge many contexts that situate the tools and languages we choose.
-There are no defaults, no neutrals; our choices have histories, they come with politics attached.
+There are no defaults, no neutrals.
+Our choices have histories.
+They come with cultures and politics attached.

->>"Situated Computation is an approach to computational design that grounds technologies in the social world by acknowledging the historical, cultural, and material contexts of designing and making.
-It acknowledges and responds to a setting’s social and technological infrastructures, and refuses to remain ignorant of economic and political structures that shape it."
+>"Situated Computation is an approach to computational design that grounds technologies in the social world by acknowledging the historical, cultural, and material contexts of designing and making.
+It acknowledges and responds to a setting's social and technological infrastructures, and refuses to remain ignorant of economic and political structures that shape it."
->(Dr. Vernelle A. A. Noel)
+>>Dr. Vernelle A. A. Noel [@SitCoLab]

-Not only does acknowledging this situated context help create better relationships among our community members, it helps make interesting, engaging works of creative–critical code.
+Not only does acknowledging situated context help create better relationships among community members, it helps make interesting, engaging works of creative–critical code.

+### Address difference and power

+[@dunbar-hesterHackingDiversityPolitics2019] We cannot create flat, non-hierarchical communities.
+Pretending that we can results in ignoring the imbalances that exist.
+By acknowledging them, we have more opportunity to work through and shift them.

 We don’t dismiss hierarchy out of hand, but acknowledge and work to address it by meeting each other where we are and valuing what each can contribute to another’s knowledge, and to better and more diverse computational systems.

-We don’t assume we *should* code something just because we can.

-Through conversations about what we’re making and imagining, I try to model an artistic research practice that integrates the critical and creative, prioritizing dialogue exchange over prescriptive lecture, comfort with uncertainty and multiple approaches.

-Very quickly the personal becomes political and our work easily extends beyond ourselves, to engage algorithmic bias and other issues in computation that affect bodies in relationship to technology unequally.

-A critical engagement means asking "why not" as well as "why."
-It means questioning what limits technologies impose.
-Does it have to be made with a machine learning tool, just because that is the trend?
-Does it have to be made with a digital technology at all?
-Is this a "problem" that technology is needed to solve?
->>"when communities are faced with new technological solutions to existing problems, to ask what these techniques may prevent and not only to check what the techniques promise to do." —Ursula M. Franklin @franklinRealWorldTechnology2004

-Another way we think about context is to not dismiss ideas before they get off the ground.
-We stay excited by the impossibly large tasks and the incredibly small ones, knowing everything is connected.
-Knowing how 'way leads on to way', the tiny tangents always bring us back to the big issues, and the impossible pataphysical pursuits have a way of revealing practical applications when pursued.

-### Address difference and power

 Aligned in our interest in coding, we see our many differences as strengths and opportunities to learn from one another.
 We are committed to interdisciplinary, intersectional, iterative making.
 We make sure this is embedded in and extends beyond our own work, through our gatherings [...] [by including workshops and group research that focuses on algorithmic bias and other issues in computation that affect bodies in relationship to technology unequally.]

-### Adjust for what's needed

-What are the basics people need to get in the door and be comfortable there?
-Hold meetings at times people can show up.
-Are you including community members who have multiple jobs, at odd hours?
-Children they need to bring along?
-Consider how you can account for this with scheduling during days, evenings, weekends, hybrid meetings.
-Maybe you can provide childcare through mutual aid partnerships or rotate duties.

-How else can you share responsibilities of organizing and supporting your gatherings?
+Sometimes these values are explicitly stated.
+Sometimes they are enacted instead through our choice of tools, language, gestures, and more.
+[When it might ward off new [XXX] we don't hide these values but weave them in to our choieces of [XXX]

+[...]

 ### Meet folks where they are

+This is not only about meeting people at their skill level, but also at their interest level or topic of choice.
+You do not change minds

 I may not care for their approach or their aesthetic — or their politics!
 But I still *try* to start by understanding what they want to make and why.
-I do ask questions intended to challenge those approaches and aesthetics (and sometimes politics), but my goal is not to change their mind or make them do it my way.
-My goal is to make space for them to see more options they might not have considered before, and to help them explore the options they choose in mindful ways.
+I do ask questions intended to challenge those approaches and aesthetics (and sometimes politics), but my goal is not to change their mind or make them do it 'my' way.
+My goal is to make space for them to see options they might not have considered, and to help them explore the options they choose in mindful ways.

 This approach helps more people feel welcome in our meetups.
-Often it also shifts their stance and their practice in the direction of making more critical and compassionate work. [quote]
+Often it also shifts their stance and their practice in the direction of making more critical and compassionate work.

 >"A lot of the the values that I was trying to hold on to would be a lot harder for me to hold on to without Code Collective.
 >"Even [another member] who was confronted with opportunities to profit immensely off NFTs, but decided not to because of Code Collective, because when she was thinking about these ideas, she could see other people who are also using code in the creative manner.
 So it actively shaped the ethics of individuals who have exceptional power with their [work]."